IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### startCanvas
-A link from a Sequence or Range to a Canvas that is contained within it.
+A link from a Manifest, Sequence or Range to a Canvas that is contained within it.
 On seeing this relationship, a client _SHOULD_ advance to the specified Canvas when beginning navigation through the Sequence/Range.
 This allows the client to begin with the first Canvas that contains interesting content rather than requiring the user to skip past blank or empty Canvases manually.
 The Canvas _MUST_ be included in the first Sequence embedded within the Manifest.

 The value _MUST_ be a JSON object, which _MUST_ have the `id` and `type` properties.

- * A Sequence or Range _MAY_ have exactly one Canvas as its starting Canvas.
+ * A Manifest, Sequence or Range _MAY_ have exactly one Canvas as its starting Canvas.
-   Clients _SHOULD_ process `startCanvas` on a Sequence or Range.
+   Clients _SHOULD_ process `startCanvas` on a Manifest, Sequence or Range.
  * Other resource types _MUST NOT_ have a starting Canvas.
    Clients _SHOULD_ ignore `startCanvas` on other resource types.